impproductions/beamulator/ROADMAP.md

 ## Next
 - actor supervisor should be in charge of scheduling actor starts (so it does when it crashes)

-- multi-tenant todo example
 - reintroduce actor config into the mix
-- find a way to store runtime config along with simulation

 - ws add connection to log metadata
 - limit run duration